 Genk | More than two weeks ago

-Type of project: Thesis, Internship, Combination of internship and thesis
+Type of project: Combination of internship and thesis, Thesis, Internship

-Required degree: Master of Engineering Technology, Master of Engineering Science
+Required degree: Master of Engineering Technology, Master of Science, Master of Engineering Science

-Required background: Energy, Electrotechnics/Electrical Engineering, Materials Engineering, Nanoscience & Nanotechnology, Physics
+Required background: Energy, Materials Engineering, Electrotechnics/Electrical Engineering, Nanoscience & Nanotechnology, Physics

 Imec allowance will be provided for students studying at a non-Belgian university.